scripting/feedsForJournalists/readme.md

 We could use the tools of open source to do this project.

-That's what this repository is for, it's a place where we can work on that list of feeds.
+That's what this repository is for, it's a place where we can work on a list of feeds.

 ## Getting started